-Elderly falls attribute to a significant amount of both dispatches and transports to the Emergency Room when compared to other traumatic call types and a large percentage of these falls occur in the home.
-Austin-Travis County EMS has a team of trained personnel who conduct FREE home safety assessments to identify potential risks and hazards for slips, trips and falls in the home environment.
-Any person who meets the following criteria is eligible for a home safety assessment:
+Elderly falls attribute to a significant amount of both dispatches and transports to the Emergency Room when compared to other traumatic call types and a considerable percentage of these falls occur at home.
+The Austin-Travis County EMS Injury Prevention team conducts FREE home safety assessments to identify potential risks and hazards for slips, trips, and falls in the home environment.
+Any person who meets the following criteria is eligible for a free home safety assessment:

-• Lives independently (not in a nursing home or assisted living facility)
+- Lives independently (in a home or apartment, not in a nursing home or assisted living facility)

 Home safety evaluations include the following:

-1. Home hazard mitigation to reduce fall risks
+- Home hazard mitigation to reduce the risk of injury

-For more information email EMSFallPrevention@austintexas.gov and an EMS Fall Prevention Home Technician will contact you as soon as possible.
-Call the EMS Safety Line at 512-972-SAFE (7233) or click here to request a FREE Fall Prevention Home Safety Assessment.
+For more information email EMSFallPrevention@austintexas.gov and an EMS Injury Prevention team member will contact you as soon as possible.

 Many falls are preventable, stay safe with these tips.